-Going in search of Africa's Big 5
+Going in search of Africa's most iconic wildlife

-Today, these animals are 'hunted' by the eager safari goers with their cameras, looking for the opportunity to see and photograph these African legends in their natural habitat.
+Today, these animals are 'hunted' by nature loving safari enthusiasts with their cameras, looking for the opportunity to see and photograph these African legends in their natural habitat.

-It sometimes comes as a bit of a surprise to first-time visitors to Africa to find out that not every reserve and national park has the Big 5.
+It sometimes comes as a bit of a surprise to first-time visitors to Africa to find out that not every reserve and National Park has the Big 5.

-As a result, many visitors to a Big 5 reserve will leave having seen lion, elephant, rhino and buffalo, but will not have seen a leopard.
+Even in reserves which have the Big 5, you usually need both luck and a skilful guide to find a leopard in the wild.
+Many visitors to a Big 5 reserve will leave having seen lion, elephant, rhino and buffalo, but not a single leopard.

 Morning and afternoon game drives on open Land Rovers provide unrivalled game viewing in the company of highly skilled rangers and Shangaan trackers.
 The land is privately owned, so the game viewing vehicles are not restricted to the road network and it is therefore possible for the experienced guides to follow the wildlife through the bush and to get extremely close to the animals - an experience that really cannot be rivalled.

-Elsewhere in South Africa, you can also encounter the Big 5 in the malaria-free private Madikwe Game Reserve, the Pilanesberg National Park, the Waterberg region (also malaria-free), some of the reserves in KwaZulu-Natal, and of course the malaria-free private reserves of the Eastern Cape - although it is fair to say that leopard sightings in the Eastern Cape are more rare.
+Elsewhere in South Africa, you can also encounter the Big 5 in the malaria-free private Madikwe Game Reserve, the Pilanesberg National Park, the Waterberg region (also malaria-free), some of the reserves in KwaZulu-Natal, and of course the malaria-free private reserves of the Eastern Cape - although it is fair to say that leopard sightings in the Waterberg and Eastern Cape reserves are more rare.

 Kenya's Masai Mara is another major Big 5 safari destination, and boasts an exceptionally high population of lions in particular.
 During the months when the famous Great Migration reaches the Mara plains, the lion population are particularly active, as the millions of wildebeest and zebra provide a constant source of enticing meal opportunities.